-The EU is the world's second largest producer of petroleum products.
-It has an oil refining capacity of 16% of the world total.
-To discuss regulatory proposals affecting oil refining, the European Commission organises the biannual EU Refining Forum.
+The EU is the world's second largest producer of petroleum products, with an oil refining capacity of 16% of the world total.
+Refineries process crude oils into finished products by breaking them down into their components.
+These are then selectively reconfigured into new products such as fuels and lubricants for automotive, ship and aircraft engines.
+To discuss regulatory proposals affecting oil refining, the European Commission organises the EU refining forum twice a year.

-Because a significant amount of power plants and industrial processes will continue to use fossil fuels in the future, the use of carbon capture and storage (CCS) technology is important in helping to decrease greenhouse gas emissions.
-CCS can remove CO2 from the atmosphere by capturing it from emissions and storing it in suitable underground geological formations.
+Moreover, because a significant amount of power plants and industrial processes will continue to use fossil fuels in the medium term, this platform will also look at ways of improving air quality and reducing emissions.
+For example, the use of carbon capture and storage (CCS) can help in removing CO2 from the atmosphere by capturing it from emissions and storing it in suitable underground geological formations.

 Shale gas and other unconventional hydrocarbons

 Unconventional hydrocarbons such as shale gas could contribute to the EU's security of supply and competitiveness.
 However, there are public concerns over their extraction.
 The EU is working to ensure that the extraction of shale gas by hydraulic fracturing is done with proper environmental and climate safeguards.